prisma-archive/graphcool-templates/payment/sendcloud-api/README.md

 # Schema Extensions for OpenWeatherMap API

 A set of schema extension queries and mutations that exposes the full [SendCloud API](https://docs.sendcloud.sc/api/v2/index.html) through your Graphcool endpoint.
+With SendCloud, you can create shipment labels for many carriers.
+SendCloud also supports tracking mails, service point deliveries, and more.

 ## Getting Started